Geography is the study of where places are, what they are like, what life is like in them and how and why they are changing. It can help you to:

 Each topic has been carefully selected to give our students the best experience before they are able to opt for the subject in Year 10 and 11 if they wish.

 Throughout Key Stage 3 we are able to make excellent use of our local environment through field-visits.
-In the past 2 years our Key Stage 3 students have visited Lanhydrock Woods, Widemouth Bay, Boscastle, Delabole Slate Quarry, The Eden Project and Perranporth.
+Each year, students complete a field-study and in the past two years our Key Stage 3 students have visited Widemouth Bay, The Eden Project and Perranporth.

 Students in Year 7 and Year 8 will be assessed using STEPS.
 To find out more about how this works, please click on the link below.
 When the Powerpoint opens, if you would like to view as a Slideshow, select Slideshow from the top bar and then the From the beginning icon on the left hand side of the screen: